-A. Course taken for college credit only (Course grade will be calculated into
+A. Course taken for college credit only (Course grade will be calculated into cumulative point average, and placed on high school transcript.
+No credit will be given.)

+-or-

-• int average, and placed on high school transcript.
-No credit will be given.) urse will be taken for college and high school credit (Course grade will be calculated into int average, and placed on high school transcript.
-Credit will be given.) e course grades will be calculated into cumulative grade point average (GPA).
-Dropped courses s F's (0.0 GPA) on student's Mason Senior High School transcripts.
-The National Collegiate Athletic Association (NCAA) requires that all core courses used for collegiate athletic eligibility must indicate a grade and be calculated into the student's high school GPA.
-This requirement only pertains to Division I or II collegiate athletics.
-Counselors discussed the type of course(s) which can be taken and the benefits, risks and possible consequences of enrolling in a post-secondary course while verifying the student's ability to complete their high school graduation requirements. ng the regular school year.
-If taking a spring/summer class the course must fall within 50% or more of academic year to be allowed to receive tuition/fee support.
-The student is responsible for scheduling an assessment date if required by the attending college (f.g., Compass Test).
-A copy of the student's office al transcript will be issued by the Counseling Department to the postsecondary institution.
-APPLICATION DEADLINE Fall Term Winter Term ined, the student must submit a completed Dual Enrollment Application to the Counseling Office AT deadline for registration at the postsecondary institution.
-FOR MASON CONSOLIDATED SCHOOLS USE ONLY AUTHORIZATION AND BILLING: A. Mason Consolidated School District is responsible for tuition and j ee support.
-B. Studer /Family is responsible for all costs.
-IMPORTANT NOTICE (end of the first week), and commudeadline date the student must see atch drop/add timelines very closely.
-If a student drops a dual enrolled class during the 100% Refund Schedule icates such, he/she will be placed in another high school class.
-If the dual enrolled class is dropped beyond this k approval from the administrator or he/she may not be placed in a replacement high school class.
-Students ure a full schedule is maintained for the purpose of fulfilling graduation requirements.
-If any classes are failed or droppe graduation requirements before dro CAUTION , it could negatively affect the student's graduation status.
-Be sure to consult the Counseling Office regarding oping any class.
-We fully understand all of the ab ve criteria and agree to comply with State and District requirements related to Dual Enrollment.
-Student Signature: Date: Parent Signature: Date: Counselor Signature: Date: Prin ipal Signature: Date:
+B. Course will be taken for college and high school credit (Course grade will be calculated into cumulative point average, and placed on high school transcript.
+Credit will be given.)

+IMPORTANT NOTICE: College course grades will be calculated into cumulative grade point average (GPA).
+Dropped courses and Withdrawals are entered as F's (0.0 GPA) on student's Mason Senior High School/MAVA transcripts.

+- The National Collegiate Athletic Association (NCAA) requires that all core courses used for collegiate athletic eligibility must indicate a grade and be calculated into the student's high school GPA.
+This requirement only pertains to Division I or II collegiate athletics. - Counselors discussed the type of course(s) which can be taken and the benefits, risks and possible consequences of enrolling in a post-secondary course while verifying the student's ability to complete their high school graduation requirements. - Courses must be taken during the regular school year.
+If taking a spring/summer class the course must fall within 50% or more of Mason High School's regular academic year to be allowed to receive tuition/fee support. - > The student is responsible for scheduling an assessment date if required by the attending college (f.g., Compass Test). - > A copy of the student's official transcript will be issued by the Counseling Department to the postsecondary institution.

+APPLICATION DEADLINE

+Fall Term Winter Term

+After eligibility has been determined, the student must submit a completed Dual Enrollment Application to the Counseling Office AT LEAST TWO WEEKS PRIOR to the deadline for registration at the postsecondary institution.
+AUTHORIZATION AND BILLING:

+A. Mason Consolidated School District is responsible for tuition and fee support.

+B. Student/Family is responsible for all costs.

+IMPORTANT NOTICE

+It is the student's responsibility to watch drop/add timelines very closely.
+If a student drops a dual enrolled class during the 100% Refund Schedule (end of the first week), and communicates such, he/she will be placed in another high school class.
+If the dual enrolled class is dropped beyond this deadline date the student must seek approval from the administrator or he/she may not be placed in a replacement high school class.
+Students must communicate with office to ensure a full schedule is maintained for the purpose of fulfilling graduation requirements.

+CAUTION

+If any classes are failed or dropped, it could negatively affect the student's graduation status.
+Be sure to consult the Counseling Office regarding graduation requirements before dropping any class.

+We fully understand all of the above criteria and agree to comply with State and District requirements related to Dual Enrollment.

+Student Signature: Date:

+Parent Signature: Date:

+Counselor Signature: Date:

+Principal I Signature: Date:
-Educational Material for Parents and Students (Content Meets MDCH Requirements)

-Sources: Michigan Department of Community Health.
+Educational Material for Parents and Students (Content Meets MDCH Requirements) Sources: Michigan Department of Community Health.
 CDC and the National Operating Committee on Standards for Athletic Equipment (NOCSAE)